Camnewb/Camnewbs-JFX-Application-Template/README.md

 ####GUI
 Has the code supporting the graphical interface, including the Interface Manager, Dialog Builder, and Components
-####UTIL
-Classes which contain methods and interfaces to be used mainly by the Logger and clickable components.
 ####AppMain Class
 Contains the main method for launching the Background Worker, Command-line and Logger, and the Gui